MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 Make sure that all your users have Office 365 accounts and licenses, and that those licenses include Office 365 ProPlus.
 For details on how to manage accounts and licenses, see [Overview of licensing and activation in Office 365 ProPlus](overview-of-licensing-and-activation-in-office-365-proplus.md), [Manage user accounts and licenses with Office 365 PowerShell](https://docs.microsoft.com/en-us/office365/enterprise/powershell/manage-user-accounts-and-licenses-with-office-365-powershell), and [Subscriptions, licenses, accounts, and tenants for Microsoft's cloud offerings](https://docs.microsoft.com/en-us/office365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings).

 If you plan to install Visio or Project, make sure that you have the appropriate licenses for those applications as well.
-For more details, see [Use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).

 ## Step 3 - Assess network capability

 Review your network capability, including bandwidth and distribution of client devices, based on the following considerations:

 - Installation files for Office 365 ProPlus are at least 1.6 GB for the core files, plus at least 250 MB for each language deployed.
 - Office 365 updates vary in size, but you can review recent download sizes [here](https://support.office.com/en-us/article/Download-sizes-approximate-for-channel-updates-to-Office-365-ProPlus-190f41e4-064d-486b-9c95-db08f973687c).
-For details on the frequency and type of updates based on channel, see [Overview of the update process for Office 365 ProPlus](overview-of-the-update-process-for-office-365-proplus.md).
+For details on the frequency and type of updates based on channel, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).
 - Client devices require Internet access to activate their Office 365 ProPlus subscription, and then must connect at least once every thirty days to verify their subscription.
 - The following ports and protocols must be open: [Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&rs=en-US&ad=US).
 - Updating client devices directly from the Office Content Delivery Network (CDN) can vastly reduce your administrative investment.
 To help decide whether this is appropriate for your organization, make sure to assess the connectivity between the Internet and your client devices, including those in remote sites.
 If you do manage updates from the Office CDN, updates are automatically deployed over a number of days to prevent your devices from trying to update at the same time.

 ## Step 4 - Assess application compatibility

-Before deploying Office 365 ProPlus, we recommend testing your Office add-ins--including VBA macros, third-party add-ins, and complex documents and spreadsheets--to assess their compatibility with the new version of Office.
+Before deploying Office 365 ProPlus, we recommend testing your VBA macros, third-party add-ins, and complex documents and spreadsheets to assess their compatibility with the new version of Office.
 To complete that assessment, do the following:

-1. Discover and test add-ins for compatability issues with the [Readiness Toolkit](https://go.microsoft.com/fwlink/p/?linkid=859119).
+1. Discover and get readiness information about your VBA macros and add-ins by using the [Readiness Toolkit](https://go.microsoft.com/fwlink/p/?linkid=859119).
 You can run the Readiness Toolkit on client devices across your entire organization.
-For more details, see [Getting readiness information for multiple users in an enterprise](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md#getting-readiness-information-for-multiple-users-in-an-enterprise).
+For more details, see [Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).

-2. Work with your business groups to review the reports from the Readiness Toolkit and prioritize the critical add-ins.
+2. Work with your business groups to review the reports from the Readiness Toolkit to prioritize the critical add-ins and VBA macros.

-3. Follow the recommendations in the Readiness Toolkit to fix any critical add-ins that have compatibility issues.
+3. Use the reports to identify the readiness status of your add-ins and get recommendations on how to fix VBA macro issues.

 4. Define a pilot group of representative users and client devices from business groups across the organization.
 Those client devices should include the architectures in your organization (32-bit and 64-bit) and all the critical line-of-business applications, add-ins, and macros.